I am Comanche - Irish, a half-breed that's Full Blooded American. My motto is:

 The Fugitive Apprehension Unit made several noteworthy arrests last week.

-In Travis County, Zaoin Deshone Gilmore was arrested in Austin on May 17.
-Gilmore had an outstanding warrant for Aggravated Robbery with a Deadly Weapon issued by the Round Rock Police Department.
-This arrest was made while working with the United States Marshals Lone Star Fugitive Task Force out of Austin.
+In Travis County, Jose Antonio Garcia-Barriga was arrested in Austin on an outstanding warrant for Sexual Assault of a Child issued by the Austin Police Department.
+This arrest was made on Aug.
+6 while working in conjunction with the United States Marshals Lone Star Fugitive Task Force out of Austin.

 The Fugitive Apprehension Unit made several noteworthy arrests last week.